Stuxnet meets Snotnet

 activity.
 The key (on a Mac) is that nasty stuff, like all

-software, requires passwords and permission to install, either by authorized physical access (see
+software, requires passwords and permission to install by someone with an admin account.
+Once onboard

-can collect info, spy on activity, eavesdrop on communications and even
+info, spy on activity, eavesdrop on communications and even reroute

-reroute all network traffic.
+network traffic.
 (Yes, that includes Macs.)
-It's not
+It's not unusual to find

-unusual to find Koreans scanning your ports, cookies from countless
+Koreans scanning your ports, cookies from countless unwanted sources,

-sources, or servers horning in on web locations; these are easily
+or servers horning in on web locations; these are easily stopped in

-stopped in their tracks.
-It's another matter to find something
+their tracks.
+It's another matter to find something installed on a

-installed on a System that is opening doors and collecting and/or
+System that is opening doors and collecting and/or sending data.

 on your OSX firewall (System Prefs > Security pane >